All young people are required to continue in education or training until their 18th Birthday. This can be achieved in the following ways:

 - Careers guidance meets the needs of individual students and is tailored and measured.

-- Careers and enterprise education (Equipped for Life) and the curriculum is liked to real-world career pathways.
+- Careers and enterprise education, personal development and the curriculum is liked to real-world career pathways.

-- All students experience encounters with employers in every year group according to Government guidelines.
+- All students experience encounters with employers in every year group according to Gatsby Benchmark guidelines.

 - Encounter in-depth information from further and higher education and training providers, and learn about apprenticeships and T Levels (see attachment for External Providers below)